-Great Kids' and Teens' Books With Strong Female Lead Characters
+Great Young Adult Books With Strong Female Lead Characters

 In 2017, there was lots of excitement around the movie Wonder Woman because it was the first female-led superhero film in more than a decade.
 The movie went on to become one of the three most successful movies at the box office for the whole year.
 The other movies in the top 3 were Star Wars: The Last Jedi and Beauty and the Beast, which also had heroic female leads.
 While the movie industry shies away from stories with female action and superhero leads, there are plenty of books aimed at children, teens, and young adults (YA).
 These are some adventure, fantasy, and sci-fi titles that are worth looking into.

-The Hunger Games by Suzanne Collins - Set in the post-apocalyptic nation of Panem, where a wealthy Capitol city is surrounded by twelve poor districts.
+by Suzanne Collins: Set in the post-apocalyptic nation of Panem, where a wealthy Capitol city is surrounded by twelve poor districts.
 The Capitol is wealthy and technologically advanced.
 Katniss Everdeen lives in District 12 where people often die of starvation.
 As punishment for a past rebellion one boy and one girl from each districts is selected by lottery to compete in an annual event called the Hunger Games.
 The participants are forced to fight to the death in a dangerous public arena.
 The winner and their home district are rewarded with food, supplies, and riches.
 Sixteen-year-old Katniss Everdeen, who lives alone with her mother and younger sister, regards it as a death sentence when she is forced to represent her district in the Games.
 But Katniss has been close to dead and survival, for her, is second nature.
 Without really meaning to, she becomes a contender.
 But if she is to win, she will have to start making choices that weigh survival against humanity and life against love.
 The Hunger Games

 Action and Adventure